k1mdev/inReelTime/README.md

 Full stack MERN web app for logging fishing catches

 ## Motivation:
 Most fishermen who log their catches either use MS Excel which may be too cumbersome for such a task, or use their phone to photograph their catches which omits details they may want to reference later.
 In Reel Time provides a simple web based solution for logging relevant catch details in a simplified UI locally on anglers' phones without occupying local storage.
+(Mobile styling in progress)

 ## Technologies:
 * Client\